|Index to this page|

 Auxin also plays a role in the abscission of leaves and fruits.
 Young leaves and fruits produce auxin and so long as they do so, they remain attached to the stem.
 When the level of auxin declines, a special layer of cells — the abscission layer — forms at the base of the petiole or fruit stalk.
 Soon the petiole or fruit stalk breaks free at this point and the leaf or fruit falls to the ground.

 The figure on the right shows a nice demonstration of the role of auxin in abscission.
-If the blade of the leaf is removed, as shown in the figure, the petiole remains attached to the stem for a few more days.
-The removal of the blade seems to be the trigger as an undamaged leaf at the same node of the stem remains on the plant much longer, in fact, the normal length of time.
-If, however, auxin is applied to the cut end of the petiole, abscission of the petiole is greatly delayed.
+If the blade of a leaf is removed, the petiole remains attached to the stem for only a few more days (right).
+If, however, auxin is applied to the cut end of the petiole, abscission of the petiole is greatly delayed (left).

 Fruit growers often apply auxin sprays to cut down the loss of fruit from premature dropping.